-A federal judge angrily blocked Citigroup Inc's proposed $285 million settlement over the sale of toxic mortgage debt, excoriating the top U.S. market regulator over how it reaches corporate fraud settlements.
+A federal judge angrily threw out Citigroup Inc's proposed $285 million settlement over the sale of toxic mortgage debt, excoriating the top U.S. market regulator over how it reaches corporate fraud settlements.

-U.S. District Judge Jed Rakoff in Manhattan said the U.S. Securities and Exchange Commission appeared uninterested in actually learning what Citigroup did wrong, and erred by asking him to ignore the interests of the public.
+U.S. District Judge Jed Rakoff in Manhattan said that in agreeing to the settlement, the U.S. Securities and Exchange Commission appeared uninterested in actually learning what Citigroup did wrong.
+He also said the regulator erred by asking him to ignore the interests of the public.

 An application of judicial power that does not rest on facts is worse than mindless, it is inherently dangerous, Rakoff wrote in an opinion dated Monday.

-In response, the SEC's director of enforcement, Robert Khuzami, said in a statement that $285 million reasonably reflects the scope of relief that would be obtained after a successful trial but without the risks, delay and resources required at trial.
+Robert Khuzami, the SEC director of enforcement, said the $285 million sum reasonably reflects the scope of relief that would be obtained after a successful trial, but without the risks, delay and resources required.

 In its complaint, the SEC accused Citigroup of selling a $1 billion mortgage-linked collateralized debt obligation, Class V Funding III, in 2007 as the housing market was beginning to collapse, and then betting against the transaction.